mechyai/periodic_motion_rl/Experimental-Data/README.md

 - name: arbitrary experiment name, if desired
 - env-ver: which custom HalfCheetah-Gait OpenAI gym environment is being used.
 Ex: v0 from half_cheetah_gait_v0.py
-- xml_ver: which MuJoCo XML model is being used Ex: v0 from half_cheetah_gait_v0.xml
+- xml-ver: which MuJoCo XML model is being used Ex: v0 from half_cheetah_gait_v0.xml
 - algo: abbreviated name of deep RL algorithm used
 - sim-len: length of simulation.
 Total lengh of simulation ran is sim-len + sim_start.
 Rows of data is (sim-len * frame-skip)
 - sim-start: the simulation timestep when data collection begins.
 This is used to skip transients, if desired.